 - Avoid activities

-If your bursitis symptoms do not improve with these at-home remedies, you may want to consult with a pt Health physiotherapist for a custom treatment plan to address your unique concerns.
+If your symptoms do not improve with these at-home remedies, you may want to consult with a pt Health physiotherapist near you for a custom treatment plan to address your unique concerns.

 Physiotherapy for Shin Splints